Vivek4Int/ClientGenerator/Readme.md

 ## Fetch GraphQL Schema

 Even though GraphQLClientGenerator library can fetch and serialize the schema in one go, it did not work with the APIM GraphQL endpoint, as it by default added charset as UTF-8, which resulted APIM endpoint prompting bad request error.
 The way around it was to use http client to directly fetch the schema leveraging Introspection.
-This way we make sure that the content header is set to "application/json" alone, with no specification of charset to use.
+This way we make sure that the content header is set to "application/json", with no specification of charset to use.

 For more info on Introspection follow these links,